jace-ys/sentry-operator/docs/installing.md

 ## Requirements

-- An existing Kubernetes cluster
+- An existing Kubernetes cluster of version 1.11.3+

 ## Installation